Coppinger Midleton Brewery

 This year 1847-1848 about 1/3 part of the stores is let for 6 months for £30 to Messrs Coppinger’s nephews-

 The yards are convenient but in winter are frequently inundated.
-The spring tides damaging up the shores to the whole concern is more or less flooded –
+The spring tides damaging up the shores to the

 The present tenants are an old man and have no idea to resume brewing or embark in any business –